Premiere Pro Tutorial: How to create a Ken Burns effectVideo Tutorials

 September 23, 2022

-Premiere Pro Tutorial: How to create the Ken Burns effect in your videos
+Premiere Pro Tutorial: How to create a Ken Burns effect

 Learning how to use the Ken Burns effect in Adobe Premiere Pro can help you add some movement to still images you want to include in a video.
 It is a useful tool in many video editing programs.